-SDSS judges photometricity of a given night by monitoring fluctuations in the night sky measured by a wide area infrared camera (the "cloud camera") sensitive at $10\mu m$, where clouds are emissive (Hogg et al. 2001).
+SDSS judges photometricity of a given night by monitoring fluctuations in the night sky measured by a wide area infrared camera (the "cloud camera") sensitive at $10 \,\mu\text{m}$, where clouds are emissive (Hogg et al. 2001).
 If the sky fluctuations are small and constant, then the night is photometric.
 Clouds cause the fluctuations to increase.
 Plots of cloud cover and seeing for most nights on which Stripe 82 was observed are available as part of the DR7 web documentation listing all Stripe 82 scans.
-In addition, for those runs which the cloud camera indicated as non-photometric, we examined the fluctuations in the zeropoint for each CCD in the camera as a function of time using the photometric calibration procedure of Bramich et al. (2008).
-These zeropoint values are available in the CAS; rms variations of more than 0.1 mag are an indication of considerable variable cloud cover, and a value of more than 1 magnitude suggests that the approximate calibration procedure of Bramich et al. (2008) breaks down, and the resulting photometry should be regarded with caution.
+In addition, for those runs which the cloud camera indicated as nonphotometric, we examined the fluctuations in the zero point for each CCD in the camera as a function of time using the photometric calibration procedure of Bramich et al. (2008).
+These zero-point values are available in the CAS; rms variations of more than 0.1 mag are an indication of considerable variable cloud cover, and a value of more than 1 mag suggests that the approximate calibration procedure of Bramich et al. (2008) breaks down, and the resulting photometry should be regarded with caution.
+All 303 runs covering Stripe 82 are made available as part of the Stripe82 database, which is structured like the runs database.